pytorch/pytorch/docs/source/quantization.rst

       other helper functions for things like quantizing the input to your model and performing critical fusions like conv+relu.

+  * - :ref:`torch_quantize_fx`
+    - This module implements the functions you call directly to convert your model from FP32 to quantized form using FX.

   * - :ref:`torch_nn_intrinsic`
     - This module implements the combined (fused) modules conv + relu which can then be quantized.